dmcneil/typedsv/README.md

 ]
 ```

-### Mapping by Index and/or Header

-Finally, both the `{ index: number }` and `{ header: string }` options can be used together.
-The `Parser` will first try to map a property using the declared header then fallback to the index.
+Both the `{ index: number }` and `{ header: string }` options can be used together.
+TypeDSV will first try to map a property using the declared header then fallback to the index.

 ```
 "A","B","C"